Laslo-S/Website_codebase/README.md

     ```
     (Allows the AI assistant to interact with your browser via MCP)

+## Admin Workflow

+*   **Adding Public Items:** Go to the specific type under "Public Portfolio & Site Core" (e.g., "AA Public 3D Scans") and click "Add".
+*   **Managing Client Deliverables:** Go to "Public Portfolio & Site Core" -> "Client Deliverables".
+Use the "Client" filter on the right to select a user (only users in the 'Active Clients' group are shown).
+Then Add/Edit deliverables for that client.
+The `Client` field on the Add/Edit form must still be manually selected.
+*   **Managing Users/Groups:** Use the "Client Accounts & Auth" section.
+*   **Designating Clients:** Add users to the 'Active Clients' group under "Client Accounts & Auth" -> "Groups".

 ## Conventions

 *   **Version Control:** Commits follow the [Conventional Commits](https://www.conventionalcommits.org/) standard.